 This grandparents’ rights case wound its way up to the Washington Supreme Court.
 Then the U.S. Supreme Court granted certiorari and heard arguments.
 This is the take-away from the high court’s Troxel decision:

 After Troxel, the grandparent as a non-parent has no right to interfere with or obstruct a fit parent’s fundamental liberty interest in raising the child as he or she chooses.
 Is there an exception?
 Yes.
 When the parent’s decision puts the child in danger of substantial harm as with child abuse or neglect.
-(See ARS § 8-201.)
+(See

+How hard is it to get grandparents’ rights in Arizona?
 With regard to a non-parent’s request for legal decision-making authority, the legal presumption that a parent acts in his or her child’s best interests can be rebutted with clear and convincing evidence.
 By way of example only, the parent’s persistent illegal drug use, addiction, or history of placing the child in danger could be admissible evidence supporting an award of legal decision-making custody to a non-parent.
 This is ARS § 25-409(B) on legal decision-making custody:

 “B. [I]t is a rebuttable presumption that awarding legal decision-making to a legal parent serves the child’s best interests because of the physical, psychological and emotional needs of the child to be reared by a legal parent.
 A third party may rebut this presumption only with proof showing by clear and convincing evidence that awarding legal decision-making to a legal parent is not consistent with the child’s best interests.”

+How hard is it to get grandparents’ rights in Arizona?
 In keeping with Troxel, the Arizona grandparents’ visitation rights law requires the judge give special weight to the legal parents’ opinions and decisions regarding what is in their child’s best interests.
 Specifically, that the court should consider all relevant factors including:

 “1.
 The historical relationship, if any, between the child and the person seeking visitation.